totuni/esp-studio-examplesII/Transformations/join/README.md

    - `City`
    - `Loyalty`

-The left outer join creates a record for every event which enters the data steam from the fact table, which in this case is the left side.
+The left outer join creates a record for every event that enters the data steam from the fact table, which in this case is the left side.
 Therefore, **ORD005** creates a joined event even when all the dimension fields are **NULL**:

 ![image-20250902163855496](img/image-20250902163855496.png)

 ### Right Outer Join

 A right outer join returns all the records that match from the dimension table with records from the fact table.
-This join type is not compatible with the project because orders.csv streams in from the left side.
+This join type is not compatible with the project because `orders.csv` streams in from the left side.
 To fix this issue, the project was rearranged so that the fact table streams in from the right side.
 The schema entries were rebuilt.
-The project is already fixed for you, but if you encounter this error in another project, you can use the following steps to fix it.
+The project is already fixed for you, but if you encounter this error in another project, you can use the following steps to fix it:

 1. Open the project in SAS Event Stream Processing Studio.
 2. Select the RightOuterJoin window.
 The window looks like the figure below: